RaulPPelaez/UAMMD/README.md

 The procedure to implement a new module is the following:

 	1. Create a new class that inherits from one of the parents (Interactor, Integrator, Measurable...) and overload the virtual methods.
-It is advised to create 4 files, Header and declarations for the CPU side, and header and declarations for the GPU callers and kernels.
-But you can code it and compile it anyway you want as long as the virtual methods are overloaded.
+You want as long as the virtual methods are overloaded.
-	2. Include the new CPU header in Driver/Driver.h
+	2. Include the new CPU header in global/Modules.h
 	3. Add the new sources in the Makefile.
-	4. Initialize them as needed in driver/SimulationConfig.cpp as in the examples.
+	4. Initialize them as needed in Driver/SimulationConfig.cpp as in the examples.

-Keep in mind that the compilation process is separated between CPU and GPU code, so any GPU code in a .cpp file will cause a compilation error.
-See any of the available modules for a guideline.
+All the project is compiled with nvcc and relocatable device code, so you can put GPU code anywhere.
+Although it is advised to keep "__device__" functions as inline and always in the same compilation unit as the kernel that uses them.

 -------------------------------
-In globals/globals.h are the definitions of some variables that will be available throughout the entire CPU side of the project.
+In globals/globals.h are the definitions of some variables that will be available throughout the entire project.
 These are mainly parameters.
 It also contains the position, force and an optional velocity arrays.

 In the creation of a new module (Interactor or Integrator) for interoperability with the already existing modules, the code expects you to use the variables from global when available.
 Things like the number of particles, the temperature or more importantly, the Vectors storing the positions, forces and velocities of each particle (again, when needed).
 These Vectors start with zero size and are initialized in Driver.cpp.
 However, your code should check the size of the arrays at startup with Vector::size() and initialize them if the size doesnt match the number of particles (i.e is 0).